DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

 ## setup reading response

-The reading response report is the first R markdown document to set up.
+The reading response report is the first R markdown report to set up.

   - In RStudio *File \> New File \> R Markdown… \> OK*
   - *Save As* the Untitled file to your `reports` folder with the name